-- If the employer breaches the restrictive covenant or if the clause is void, the employee may claim for damages if he has observed the provisions of the clause.
+- if the employer breaches the restrictive covenant or if the clause is void, the employee may claim damages, if he has observed the provisions of the clause.

-- If an employer knowingly hires an employee subject to a non-compete clause, the former employer has grounds for claiming for damages against it.
+- if an employer knowingly hires an employee subject to a non-compete clause, the former employer has grounds for claiming damages against it.

 Use and Limitations of Garden Leave